Research-Division/policy-rules-database/tests/README.md

 These steps should be carried out only once:

+1. Execute the following command library(here)

-1. create an object with the path where the files are downloaded.
+2. Create an object with the path where the files are downloaded.

 proj_dir <-"/Users/....."

-2. execute the following command setwd(proj_dir)
+3. Execute the following command setwd(proj_dir)

-3. execute the following command set_here()
+4. Execute the following command set_here()

 4. Open the file run_test.R directly from the folder where it is saved.